Penalized Projected Kernel Calibration for Computer Models: Numerical studies

-Contour maps of the $L_2$ loss function and the PK loss function with $n=\{10, 20,100\}$ are shown in Figure \ref{fig:l2loss.park}.
-From the top left subfigure, we can see that, $\bm\theta^*$ is the only one local optimal point of the $L_2$ loss function.
-The top right subfigure and the two bottom subfigures imply that the PK loss function has only one local minimum, regardless of whether the sample size is sufficiently large ($n=100$) or rather small ($n=10$).
-It indicates that when the $L_2$ loss function has only one local optimal point, the PK loss function will not suffer from a multiple local minima problem.
-Because the $L_2$ loss function and the PPK loss function are convex, we apply the NEWUOA algorithm \cite{powell2006newuoa} to find $\bm \theta^*$ and $\hat{\bm\theta}_{PK}$.
-In Figure \ref{fig:l2loss.park}, the location of $\bm\theta^*=(0.546,0.0926)$ is shown by the blue cross and the location of $\hat{\bm\theta}_{PK}$ is shown by the red triangle.
-By comparing the locations of three red triangles with location of the blue cross (location of $\bm\theta^*$), we have that, $\hat{\bm\theta}_{PK}$ is almost equal to $\bm\theta^*$ especially then $n$ is large.
+Contour maps of the $L_2$ and the PK loss functions with $n=\{10, 20,100\}$ are shown in Figure \ref{fig:l2loss.park}.
+From the top left subfigure, we can see that, $\bm\theta^*$ is the only local optimal point of the $L_2$ loss function.
+The top right subfigure, and the two lower subfigures, show that the PK loss function has only one local minimum, regardless of the sample size.
+This indicates that when the $L_2$ loss function has only one local optimal point, the PK loss function is not affected by the multiple local minima problem.
+Since the $L_2$ and the PPK loss functions are convex, we apply the NEWUOA algorithm \cite{powell2006newuoa} to find $\bm \theta^*$ and $\hat{\bm\theta}_{PK}$.
+In Fig. \ref{fig:l2loss.park}, $\bm\theta^*=(0.546,0.0926)$ and the $\hat{\bm\theta}_{PK}$ are denoted by a blue cross and by red triangles, respectively.
+By comparing the locations of the red triangles with that of the blue cross, we have that, $\hat{\bm\theta}_{PK}$ is very close to $\bm\theta^*$ especially then $n$ is large.

 To compare the performance of the proposed method with some existing calibration methods, we repeat the simulation procedure $100$ times to assess the average performance of different methods.